uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/prepare-for-mtd.html.md

 8. HMRC generates an OAuth token for the business or agent.
 9. Your software stores the business or agent’s OAuth token for later use in API calls on their behalf.

 Businesses and agents authenticate directly with us using their Government Gateway user ID and password, and grant the software the authority to interact with HMRC on their behalf.
-They grant this for a set of functions called API scopes which are required for each ITSA (MTD) endpoint.
+They grant this for a set of functions called API scopes which are required for each API endpoint.

 In the case of agents, they must sign in to their Government Gateway account with the user ID and password for their new agent services account, which was generated as part of the agent services account journey.